Archery is a unique sport as it involves both physical skill and mental focus to execute the shot needed as you aim.

 You’re not trying to hit the center but aiming outside the paper or round target.

-This means you have a mental placement of the Clock’s number hands of 12, 3, 6, and 9 o’clock.
+This means you’ve a mental placement of the Clock’s number hands of 12, 3, 6, and 9 o’clock.

-So you can choose if it’s 3 o’clock, then you have to aim at the right middle portion of the paper plate or round target.
+So you can choose if it’s 3 o’clock, then you’ve to aim at the right middle portion of the paper plate or round target.

 The same applies to the other numbers of the Clock.